Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Problem Formulation

 \subsection{Motivating Example}

-Traffic density on road networks is a key performance indicator for transportation monitoring and control.
-It can be inferred from randomly collected position and speed measurements reported by smart devices \cite{2019Fundamental}.
-We consider a scenario in which a subset of vehicles is equipped with similar smart devices, e.g., mobile phones operating under the same operating system or map navigation software, which is common in real-world scenarios.
-As illustrated in Fig.~\ref{Fig.trafficDensityEst}, these devices report GPS position and speed measurements to a centralized fusion center for traffic density estimation.
-The proposed framework is evaluated using the open-source U.S. Highway~101 dataset \cite{simulation2007us}.
-As shown in Fig.~\ref{Fig.realDensity}, the traffic density $X_k$ of a highway segment can be accurately estimated from the position and speed measurements $Y_k$.
-While such crowd-sourced sensing enables efficient congestion monitoring, the reported data may inadvertently reveal sensitive information about individual drivers, such as movement patterns or travel habits.
-To mitigate privacy risks, measurements from each vehicle can be fused by a differentially private fusion sensor prior to traffic density estimation, utilized only over a finite time horizon, and discarded once the associated privacy budget is exhausted.
+Traffic density on road networks is a key performance indicator for monitoring and control of transportation networks, which can be inferred using the position and speed measurements reported by smart devices, e.g., cell phones \cite{2019Fundamental}.
+As illustrated in Fig.~\ref{Fig.trafficDensityEst}, we consider a motivating scenario in which a subset of vehicles is equipped with similar smart devices that report their real-time GPS-based speeds and positions to a centralized fusion center for traffic density estimation.
+Fig.~\ref{Fig.realDensity} shows the estimated traffic density $\left(X_k\right)$ for a highway segment can be accurately estimated from the position and speed measurements $\left(Y_k\right)$.
+While this crowd-sourced sensing technique enables efficient congestion monitoring, the reported data may inadvertently reveal sensitive information about individual drivers, such as movement patterns or travel habits.
+To mitigate privacy risks, measurements from vehicles would be fused by a differentially private fusion technique prior to traffic density estimation.